 For APIQ accredited producers, refer to the APIQ site for more information on APIQ requirements and standards.

 ^ Biosecurity management planning templates, example file and information guide have been updated to include the mosquito management plan components.

 ^^ For those with an existing biosecurity management plan who now require a mosquito management plan to mitigate the risk of Japanese encephalitis to their pigs

 * Includes link to the APIQ standards for those who are APIQ accredited.

-** The Pig biosecurity management plan: Information guide may be used to assist completing the checklist and plan template.
+** Pig biosecurity management plan: Information guide may be used to assist completion of the checklist and plan template.

-The Biosecurity management planning toolkit was developed as part of a NSW Department of Primary Industries led initiative, partnering with:
+The Biosecurity management planning toolkit and the mosquito management planning toolkit was developed as part of a NSW Department of Primary Industries led initiative, partnering with: